 This is a small office all-in-one printer through and through, and that's reflected in its core features.
 The Wi-Fi capabilities at work here include automatic troubleshooting, and there are a ton of options for wirelessly placing print jobs in the queue.

 An Affordably Priced Monochrome Powerhouse

-The Brother MFC series is expansive, but each all in one printer makes a unique identity for itself and manages to offer some of the best performance in its class.
-It has the disadvantage of being primarily a monochrome printer, but that transforms it into one of the best deals around for offices that are primarily working with black and white documents.
+The Brother MFC series is expansive, but each all-in-one printer makes a unique identity for itself and manages to offer some of the best performance in its class.
+This particular model has the disadvantage of being a primarily monochrome printer, but that transforms it into one of the best deals around for offices that are primarily working with black and white documents.

 Whether you're looking to print legal documents or flyers for the local bake sale, this model can offer you a cost per page of only 3.5 cents.
-And the Amazon Dash replenishment ensures you'll never have to head out to pick up ink cartridges for the office ever again.
+The Amazon Dash replenishment service included ensures you'll never have to head out to pick up ink cartridges for the office ever again.

 8. Epson WorkForce Pro WF-3730

 A Home Printer in the Body of an Office Printer

 Between its larger form factor and boxy design, the WF-3730 has the look of a professional printer, but it's a surprisingly more casual all-in-one device.
 Home users will find it to be a great choice if they regularly find themselves needing to print out photos, as it offers a solid level of resolution and detail without costing you a whole lot for the privilege.